Moldovan-Paul/TravelWise/README.md

 Users can double check their choice by observing the airports **3 letter IATA codes** in the bottom right corner of their respective text fields.

 Upon pressing the **Search Button**, a new view displays a scrollable list of results.
-Each result contains the airline's name and logo, departure and arrival times, flight duration, number of stops and price (including the return flight is a search was performed for a round trip).
+Each result contains the airline's name and logo, departure and arrival times, flight duration, number of stops and price (including the return flight if a search was performed for a round trip).

 ### Flights Section Demo